Skip to Content

 • Include payrolls by State, Code and include at least 3 years' prior data, which affords the underwriter a sense of changes, if any.

-• In this specific case we included details relating to
+• In this specific case, we included details relating to the following.

-• Breakdown of sales, which in this specific case reflects the insured's exposures as:
+• Show the breakdown of sales, which, in this specific, case reflects the insured's exposures as follows.

 • Three years' prior sales history

-• Description of all vehicles, including year, model, vehicle identification number, and value.
+• Provide a description of all vehicles, including year, model, vehicle identification number, and value.

-• Driver's license numbers with expiration, dates of birth, dates of hire, and if required, which was applicable in this case, the date of their last physical.
+• Include driver's license numbers with expiration, dates of birth, dates of hire, and the date of their last physical (if required, which was applicable in this case).

-• At least 3 years' prior history of vehicle count.
+• Include at least 3 years' prior history of vehicle count.

-• DOT SAFER information, and if above average, describe circumstances and what is being done to correct.
+• Include DOT SAFER information, and, if above average, describe the circumstances and what is being done to correct it.

 If there is significant claims activity, just don't utilize loss runs.
 Remember, they only provide a snapshot of loss at a particular moment; they do not include trend and development, and you need to be prepared to discuss real loss pictures.
 There are a number of software programs that can be purchased for little cost which provide trend and development factors.
 If you utilize these, it leaves very little room for discussion with underwriters over whose loss pic is right.

-Premium Expectations—Rate the workers compensation program.
-If you have a guaranteed cost program it's simple.
-If it's a loss-sensitive program, take the standard premium; depending on losses and loss containment, work out the minimum, maximum, and the nonrisk costs which include LCF, tax, profit, and administration.
+Rate the workers compensation program.
+If you have a guaranteed cost program, it's simple.
+If it's a loss-sensitive program, take the standard premium; depending on losses and loss containment, work out the minimum, maximum, and the nonrisk costs (which include LCF, tax, profit, and administration).
 These should be in the range of 21 to 25 percent.

 The liability segment will be based on sales, square footage, etc., and the manual will provide details if rated or S Codes are used.
 Work it out depending on premium to contain losses.
 For automobile, rate it up, and work out premium to contain losses.